Salty Sweet Peanut Butter and Jelly Homemade Granola

 Serve within 5-6 days or place it in the freezer where it will last for up to two months.

 What are your favorite camping breakfast ideas?
 I’d love to hear some in the comments below!

 Make sure to sign up for my newsletter where I send nutrition tips, updates and a recipe like this one about once per month.

-- 1 teaspoon honey
+- 1 teaspoon vanilla extract

 Ginger Hultin,MS, RD, CSO